 - Likewise, add label:languagename and image:languagename columns to the choices worksheet, for whichever additional, non-default languages you would like to support.
 (And leave the plain label and image columns for your chosen default language.)

 And that's it!
 Once your form includes support for multiple languages, users can switch between those languages when filling out the form.
 From any page of the survey – including the opening screen – they can choose Change language to choose among any of the supported languages.
-(On mobile, they click their device's option button to find the Change language option; on the web, they can use the language selector dropdown in the main toolbar.)
+(On mobile, they open the three-dot menu in the upper-right to find the Change language option; on the web, they can use the language selector dropdown in the main toolbar.)

 For a working example, see Languages: Including translations.